Thaeimos/aws-terraform/README.md

 ## Room for Improvement
 Include areas you believe need improvement / could be improved.
 Also add TODOs for future development.

-- Provision an application using ECS with EC2 and Fargate with the following elements: public component, private component, database component and all the required elements (security groups, roles, log groups, etc).
-The components must we interconnected, so for example the public layer must connect to the application layer and the application layer must connect to the database layer.
-A load balancer with target and auto-scalation groups must be utilized for each layer.
 - Select and add five CloudWatch alarms related to the implementation.
 We require explanation about the reasons of the selected alarms.
-- A diagram with the implementation is required.
-- Security
 - Test then prod
 - Github pipelines
     - Docker scan in pipeline